-2013, the EU designated the military wing of Lebanese Hezbollah as a terrorist organization, an action that followed the attack on Israeli tourists in Bulgaria in 2012 (see table above).
-After the JCPOA was finalized, British Foreign Secretary Phillip Hammond visited Iran and reopened Britain's embassy there - closed since the 2011 attack on it by pro-government protesters.
+Iran has always maintained full diplomatic relations with the EU countries, although relations were sometimes disrupted as part of EU country reactions to Iranian assassinations of dissidents in Europe or attacks by Iranian militants on EU country diplomatic property in Iran.
+There are daily scheduled flights from several European countries to Iran, and many Iranian students attend European universities.
+Iran did not break relations with the EU or with any EU countries when, in July 2013, the EU designated the military wing of Lebanese Hezbollah as a terrorist organization, an action that followed the attack on Israeli tourists in Bulgaria in 2012 (see Table 1 above).
+After the JCPOA was finalized, British Foreign Secretary Phillip Hammond visited Iran and reopened Britain's embassy there-closed since the 2011 attack on it by pro-government protesters.
+President Rouhani was scheduled to visit France and Italy in mid-November 2015 but his trip was cancelled following the November 2013 Islamic State attacks in Paris.

 During the 1990s, U.S. and European policies toward Iran were in sharp contrast.
-The United States had no formal dialogue with Iran; however, EU countries maintained a policy of "critical dialogue" and refused to join the 1995 U.S. trade and investment ban on Iran.
+The United States had no dialogue with Iran at all whereas the EU countries maintained a policy of "critical dialogue" and refused to join the 1995 U.S. trade and investment ban on Iran.
 The EU-Iran dialogue was suspended in April 1997 in response to the German terrorism trial ("Mykonos trial") that found high-level Iranian involvement in killing Iranian dissidents in Germany, but it resumed in May 1998 during Mohammad Khatemi's presidency of Iran.
 In the 1990s, European and Japanese creditors bucked U.S. objections and rescheduled about \$16 billion in Iranian debt bilaterally, in spite of Paris Club rules that call for multilateral rescheduling.
 During 2002-2005, there were active negotiations between the European Union and Iran on a "Trade and Cooperation Agreement" (TCA) that would have lowered the tariffs or increased quotas for Iranian exports to the EU countries.
-89 Negotiations were discontinued in late 2005 after Iran abrogated an agreement with several EU countries to suspend uranium enrichment.
-Also, although the U.S. Administration ceased blocking Iran from applying for World Trade Organization (WTO) membership in May 2005, there has thus far been insufficient international support to grant Iran WTO membership.
+Negotiations were discontinued in late 2005 after Iran abrogated an agreement with several EU countries to suspend uranium enrichment.
+Although the U.S. Administration ceased blocking Iran from applying for World Trade Organization (WTO) membership in May 2005, there has been insufficient international support to grant Iran WTO membership.
+Implementation of the JCPOA might facilitate Iran's entry into that organization.